-Rationale for the priorities for allocating investments geographically

-The New York State Office of Community Renewal (OCR) administers the State CDBG Program and publishes an annual Request for Proposals (RFP) for applications requesting funds to assist with eligible housing, public infrastructure/facility, and economic development projects.
+Rationale for the priorities for allocating investments geographically housing, public infrastructure/facility, and economic development projects.
 Final allocations are made based on pre-identified selection and rating criteria.
 Although target area investments are encouraged, these selection criteria do not include a geographic component.